Tiny but mighty, small US companies are beating bigger rivals

 Dave Harden, president and chief investment officer with Summit Global Investments, notes that smaller companies have been safer investments lately because they aren't as subject to whims in the broader market.

-They aren't going to get hurt on the latest headlines about US-China trade talks or worries about sluggish growth in Europe, for example.
+They aren't going to get hurt on the latest headlines about US-China trade talks or worries about sluggish global growth, for example.

 "A lot of large caps stumbled earlier this year and there has been volatility.
 People are looking to small caps.
 There are just more opportunities," Harden said.